hrbrmstr/rstudio-electron-quarto-installer/README.md

 # rstudio-electron-quarto-installer

-Download and install the latest macOS RStudio (electron) daily along with the latest Quarto.
+Download and install the latest macOS RStudio (electron) daily along with the latest Quarto _pre-release_.

 Why?